 As you can see in the screenshot above, the feature makes it easier to see how your iCloud storage space is being used.

-The iOS 10.3 beta also includes a way for app developers to respond to user reviews on the App Store and the Mac App Store, code that hints at a 10.5-inch iPad, a hidden one-hand floating iPad keyboard layout, and Wi-Fi Calling to Verizon customers with iCloud-connected devices, and an important feature for unexpected shutdown issues plaguing the iPhone 6 Plus and iPhone 6.
+The iOS 10.3 beta also includes a way for app developers to respond to user reviews on the App Store and the Mac App Store, code that hints at a 10.5-inch iPad, a hidden one-hand floating iPad keyboard layout, Wi-Fi Calling to Verizon customers with iCloud-connected devices, and an important feature for unexpected shutdown issues plaguing the iPhone 6 Plus and iPhone 6.

 New in iOS 10.3, a one-handed floating iPad (9.7" or less) keyboard layout.
 Can be moved around onscreen like the PiP overlay 🤔 pic.twitter.com/KLKybkR820